Astroworld Tragedy: Hundreds Injured, More Than 100 Lawsuits, And 10 Deaths

 The event was deemed a mass casualty event just before 10 p.m., though Scott kept performing for more than 30 minutes following that declaration.

-Twenty-five people were transported by ambulance to the hospital for their injuries, and dozens were treated on the scene.
-At least 10 people died as a result of their injuries, the youngest of whom was nine years old.
+Nearly 2,400 people needed medical treatment following the crowd surge, NBC News reported.
+Ten people died as a result of their injuries, the youngest of whom was nine years old.
 That child, Ezra Blount, died on November 15 after more than a week in a coma.

 Scott said through his attorneys that he had no idea about the gravity of the situation as he performed that night, though Scott has previously faced criminal charges for encouraging his audience to defy security personnel at his shows.

 In 2015, Scott pleaded guilty to reckless conduct after encouraging fans at the Lollapalooza music festival in Chicago to jump barricades.
 In 2017, he pleaded guilty to disorderly conduct after he reportedly told his fans to rush the stage.
 At the 2019 Astroworld Music Festival, three people were treated for injuries after the crowd jumped the barricades and began streaming into the park.

 In October 2022, Scott privately settled the first of many Astroworld lawsuits with the family of victim Axel Acosta.